Processing a payment

 payment ID used as the idempotency key.

-The payment flow begins with an HTTP request sent from Shopify to the provider's payment session URL provided during the payments app extension configuration.
+The payment flow begins with an HTTP POST request sent from Shopify to the provider's payment session URL provided during the payments app extension configuration.
 This request contains information about the customer and the order.

 ||Unique identifier for the payment attempt.
 Used as the idempotency key.
 It can be assumed that requests with a given ID are identical to any previously received requests with the same ID.
 This ID must be surfaced to the merchant so that they can correlate Shopify orders with payments managed by the Partner app.||